siftrics/sight/README.md

 You must specify an output file with `-o` or `--output`.

 You must specify your API key with `--prompt-api-key` or `--api-key-file <filename>`.
 The latter flag expects a text file containing your API key on a single line.

+_Mac and Linux users may need to run `chmod u+x sight` on the downloaded executable before it can be executed._

 ### Getting an API Key